submagic/submagic-discount-code/README.md

-# Best Submagic promo code valid in 2025
+# Submagic Promo Code ▶ Get 10% Discount with "MA10"

 Submagic is currently **the best subtitling SaaS available on the market**.
 Unfortunately, it's not free: you'll need to subscribe to this service to use it.
 The good news is that we're explaining here **how to save as much as possible on your Submagic subscription price**.
 Let's go!